rising-star92/python-azure-data-paltform/docs/yaml_config_schema.md

 **Attributes**:

 - `display_name` - (Required) [**string**] The name of the User Group.
 The platform is following an opinionated naming convention.
-The final name of the group will be in the following format: `<PREFIX>-<Env>-<DisplayName>`, e.g. ADP-Dev-Engineers if `display_name` is engineers.
+Please check our [naming conventions document][naming_conventions_doc].

 **Referred By**:
 This is merely a convention.
 There is no code in the current module that exposes this value.
-The convention is for other modules, when they need to refer to instances of the current module.
+The convention is for other modules when they need to refer to instances of the current module.

 - `user_group_key_name` - Other modules/components referring to User Groups should use `user_group_key_name` in their definitions.